Virgin Plus: Member benefits, events & sponsorship

 Virgin Plus also sponsors several nationally recognized events & creates unique experiences and opportunities for Members.
 For example, Virgin Plus sponsors the Virgin Mobile presents Osheaga Musique Festival et Arts in Montreal, QC, Virgin Mobile Stampede Concert Series at the Calgary Stampede in Calgary, AB, and Virgin Mobile presents Squamish Valley Music Festival in Squamish Valley, BC.
 Virgin Plus offers Members the opportunity to enter contests on the Member Benefits webpage to win VIP experiences at these events.

 Virgin Plus sponsors the music venue Virgin Mobile Corona Theatre in Montreal, and formerly sponsored Virgin Mobile Mod Club in Toronto.

+Discontinued services

+Virgin Plus prepaid services were discontinued for new customers on September 30, 2024, though existing customers can continue using their prepaid service until January 15, 2027.
+Bell Mobility, which operates Virgin Plus, recommends its Lucky Mobile brand for new prepaid activations.
+Prepaid service at Virgin Plus was the only type of service available upon the company's launch on March 1, 2005, when it was known as Virgin Mobile Canada.
+This service used the CDMA network and included a par-per-use plan, which charged per-minute billing for local calling or per-message fee for each SMS sent, and monthly plans, with features such as local calling minutes or unlimited messaging.
+All plans included unlimited received SMS, caller ID, voicemail, call waiting, call forwarding and conference calling, although regular airtime charges may apply.
+Add-ons could be purchased for additional features.
+In 2011, Virgin launched prepaid service for its HSPA+ network.
+The service was later expanded to its LTE network.